Diabetic NephropathySkip to the navigation

 If your doctor suspects that the protein in your urine may be caused by a disease other than diabetes, other blood and urine tests may be done.
 You may have a small sample of kidney tissue removed and examined (kidney biopsy).

 It is important to check your blood pressure regularly, both at home and in your doctor's office, because blood pressure rises as kidney damage progresses.
-For most people who have diabetes, the ideal blood pressure is below 120/80.
-High blood pressure is 140/80 or higher when you have diabetes.
-In between these two levels is called prehypertension.
 Keeping your blood pressure at or below your target can prevent or slow kidney damage.

 If you have high blood pressure, two or more medicines may be needed to lower your blood pressure enough to protect the kidneys.
 Medicines are added one at a time as needed.